Acceptable Indoor Air Quality

 Equipment that performs heat transfer to air when mounted inside an air handling unit or ductwork.
 It is heated or cooled by electrical means or by circulating liquid or steam within it.
+Example below.

 The heart of an air conditioning or heat pump system.
 The large part in the condenser (outdoor unit) that pumps refrigerant.
 The pump of a refrigerating mechanism which draws a low pressure on cooling side of refrigerant cycle and squeezes or compresses the gas into the high pressure or condensing side of the cycle.
 The compressor maintains adequate pressure to cause refrigerant to flow in sufficient quantities to meet the cooling requirements of the system.

 The transformation of the water vapor content of the air into liquid water on cold surfaces.
 The beads or drops of water (or frost in extremely cold weather) that accumulate on the inside of the exterior covering of a building when warm.
 Moisture-laden air from the interior reaches a point where the temperature no longer permits the air to sustain the moisture it holds.

 A component in the basic refrigeration cycle that ejects or removes heat from the system.
 The condenser is the hot side of an air conditioner or heat pump.
 Condensers are heat exchangers, and can transfer heat to air or to an intermediate fluid (such as water or an aqueous solution of ethylene glycol) to carry heat to a distant sink, such as ground (earth sink), a body of water, or air (as with cooling towers).

 Air that has been heated, cooled, humidified, or dehumidified to maintain an interior space within the "comfort zone."
 (Sometimes referred to as "tempered" air.)